Baby On Board!!!

 Sir Baby.

-I am so in love with this bull.
+I love this bull.

 I get so filled with pride when I look at him, at how he’s grown into such a perfect expression of what he’s meant to be.